High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \subsubsection{Using \iouring{} to Batch Writes}

-With synchronous I/O, performance is bound by I/O latency, since each page fault triggers a blocking writeback of a dirty page before the next read can proceed.
-Although \iouring{} cannot magically reduce device latency, its \emph{batching feature} can enable us to reduce the impact on the critical path.
+Synchronous I/O is bound by I/O latency, since each page fault triggers a blocking writeback of a dirty page before the next read can proceed.
+Although \iouring{} cannot reduce device latency, its \emph{batching feature} can reduce the impact on the critical path.

 \paragraph{Amortizing eviction cost.} We leverage \iouring{} to introduce \emph{batched write submission} for the buffer manager's eviction path.
 Instead of evicting and writing one page at a time, the buffer manager collects multiple victims and issues their writes together with a single \ttsafe{io_uring_enter()} call.
 While execution remains synchronous and reads and writes do not yet overlap, batching lowers submission overhead and exploits device-level parallelism, demonstrating how a minor architectural change can benefit from \iouring{}'s strengths.